Grilled Corn, Strawberry, and Avocado Salad

 Watermelon Nachos with Avocado Sauce

-This salad is summer on a plate!
-Loaded with sweet corn, juicy strawberries, and creamy avocado, it's the perfect accompaniment to any summer meal.
+This grilled corn salad is summer on a plate!
+Loaded with sweet corn, juicy strawberries, creamy avocado, and a toasted cumin and lime dressing, it's the perfect accompaniment to any summer meal.

 Author: